Jan 10, 20205 min read

 Selling points: Lovely outdoor pools and the beer bath section.

 Open at night?
-No. The baths close at 7pm or 8pm in high season, but a ticketed spa party with DJ music, light shows and drinks takes place here most Saturdays.
+No. The baths close at 7pm or 8pm in high season – but a ticketed spa party with DJ music, light shows and drinks takes place here on Saturdays.

 Our tip: Come early to beat the crowds or pay a little extra to relax upstairs at the less-packed Palm House.

-Rudas has been around since the Turkish conquest of Hungary but the baths have been fully renovated with a contemporary touch.
-The biggest attraction is a rooftop hot tub providing a pretty view of the Pest skyline.
-This is the only bath that still holds single-sex days in its Turkish bath section.
+In operation since the Turks occupied Hungary, the Rudas Baths have been fully renovated with a contemporary touch.
+The biggest attraction is a rooftop hot tub that provides a pretty view of the Pest skyline.
+This is the only bath that still holds single-sex days, in its Turkish bath section.

 Location: Buda side, by the foot of Elizabeth Bridge.